iagofs29/Pure-Java-Weather-API/README.md

 This project was developed as a learning exercise to understand how HTTP servers, REST APIs and backend architectures work before moving to Spring Boot.

-User must sign up on Visual Crossing (https://www.visualcrossing.com)and create env. variable with your API KEY, which is detailed further down.
+User must sign up on Visual Crossing (https://www.visualcrossing.com)and create an envinronment variable with your API KEY, which is detailed further down.

 ---